 M.K.
 Goddard/Wykoff Run Natural Area

-This 1,215 acre tract is an area representing hydric hemlock and white birch forests.
+This 1,215-acre tract is an excellent example of hydric hemlock and white birch forest types.